Features

 Everything to know about sustainable architecture.

-Sustainable architecture is a form of architecture that seeks to minimize the adverse environmental effects of buildings through efficient use of materials and systems.
+Sustainable architecture is a form of architecture that seeks to minimize the adverse environmental effects of buildings through the efficient use of materials and systems.

 Although the definition of sustainable architecture keeps changing, the National Institute of Building Sciences outlines the six principles of sustainable building design as follows: –